hayes/pothos/docs/plugins/sub-graph.md

 ### Missing types

-When creating a subgraph, the plugin will only copy in types that are included in the subGraph, either by explicitly setting it on the type, or because the sub-graph is included in the default list.
+When creating a subgraph, the plugin will only copy in types that are included in the sub-graph, either by explicitly setting it on the type, or because the sub-graph is included in the default list.
 Like types, output fields that are not included in a sub-graph will also be omitted.
 Arguments and fields on Input types can not be removed because that would break assumptions about arguments types in resolvers.

-If a type that is not included in the subgraph is referenced by another part of the graph that is included in the graph, a runtime error will be thrown when the sub graph is constructed.
+If a type that is not included in the sub-graph is referenced by another part of the graph that is included in the graph, a runtime error will be thrown when the sub graph is constructed.
 This can happen in a number of cases including cases where a removed case is used in the interfaces of an object, a member of a union, or the type of an field argument.